visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 by the start color.
 To set the end color for the time slider annotation object, click the **End color** button and choose a new color from the **Popup color** menu.
-Normally, time slider annotation objects use the foreground color of the vis window when drawing the annotation's text.
+Normally, time slider annotation objects use the foreground color of the visualization window when drawing the annotation's text.
 If you want to make the annotation use a special color, turn off the **Use foreground color** check box and click the **Text color** button and choose a new color from the **Popup color** menu.